michaelozeri/Introduction-to-Programming-Systems-ex-1/README.md

-# ex1Fun
+# Introduction to Programming Systems ex 1
-תרגיל בית 1 בתכנון מערכות
+This is the first submission